Irish Conference or Event Visa: Apply from the UK

 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

-To take part in a competition in Ireland, you will not require a conference or event visa.
-Rather, you need to require a Performance or Tournament Visa – which has very similar requirements to the Conference or Event Visa.
+If you have a competition in Ireland, you won’t need a Conference or Event visa.
+You will instead need to apply for a Performance or Tournament Visa, which has similar requirements to the Conference or Event Visa.

 Should your application be denied, it can be stressful and scary.
 However, you’ll get a detailed letter of refusal that explains the reason for the decision made by the embassy or consulate.
 If you wish to, you are allowed to appeal the decision within 2 months from when you receive the letter of refusal.